yangye-huaizhou/secure-vhost/README.md

 ```

 Here, the `-c 14` means the PD thread (packet copying thread, see "**2.The memory
-sharing and data path**") will be bond to CPU core 14.
+sharing and data path**") will be bound to CPU core 14.
 Please note that the
 scheduling strategy of PD threads is "SCHED_FIFO", so **do not** use this CPU core
 to do anything else for it will always be occupied by the PD thread.
 We recommend
 to bind PD thread to an isolated CPU core.